tanviGanesh/googleAnalyticsDataCharts/README.md

 # Google Analytics Charts

-Visualizing Google Analytics Data with Google Chart Tools without Authorization using PHP and JQUERY
+Visualizing Google Analytics Data with Google Chart Tools with automatic Authorization using PHP and JQUERY

 ###Usage:
 Retrieving google analytics data from analytics account and displaying the results in the form of different chart representations without authorization.

 ###Technologies:
-1. PHP : Retrieving google Analytics data without authorization.
+1. PHP : Retrieving google Analytics data with automatic authorization.
 2. Jquery/Javascript : drawing google charts based on the analytics data.

 ###Applications: